holoviromic/The-Little-Things/index.md

 # Microbial Evolution and Genomics Research Lab

-Our research focuses on identifying novel bacterial, and archaeal lineages, as well as mobile genetic elements, from environmental sequence data using multi-omics (metagenomics, metatranscriptomics, and phylogenomics) approaches.
 {% include section.html %}

 ## Highlights

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Our research focuses on identifying novel bacterial, and archaeal lineages, as well as mobile genetic elements, from environmental sequence data using multi-omics (metagenomics, metatranscriptomics, and phylogenomics) approaches..

 {%
   include button.html